TheRealNate/meteor-mfa/README.md

-Multi-Factor Authentication for Meteor, supporting U2F hardware keys as well as OTPs.
+Multi-Factor Authentication and U2F Passwordless for Meteor, supporting U2F hardware keys as well as OTPs.

-This package is still in development and may contain issues.
-We'd appreciate you reviewing the code and creating any issue if you see any.

 #### What is U2F?